Changtzuan/ici_big_data_social_analysis/README.md

 ## Project Context

 This project explores how Taiwanese media framed Donald Trump during the 2024 U.S. presidential election by building a full-stack NLP pipeline for large-scale sentiment and framing analysis.
-We collected over 7,000 Mandarin-language news articles via authorized web crawling from sources such as UDN, PTS, Liberty Times, and ETtoday, all filtered using the keyword “川普” (Trump).
+We evaluated over 100,000 data and ultimately collected over 7,000 Mandarin-language news articles via authorized web crawling from sources such as UDN, PTS, Liberty Times, and ETtoday, all filtered using the keyword “川普” (Trump).
 After cleaning and structuring the data with dplyr and exporting to CSV, we used CKIPTagger for Mandarin-specific word segmentation, POS tagging, and named entity recognition.

-Sentiment labeling was performed using both traditional NLP tools (e.g., CSentiPackage from Academia Sinica) and a comparative evaluation of leading LLMs (ChatGPT-4o/4.1, LLaMA 3.3, Qwen, DeepSeek).
-Two evaluation approaches were designed: direct single-stage classification and a two-step reasoning process with custom prompts.
-We benchmarked accuracy against human-labeled samples, revealing notable variance across models and prompt strategies.
+For the sentiment evaluation, the core aim of the project was to benchmark the labeling and reasoning performance of leading large language models (LLMs) on Mandarin political news.
+We evaluated several LLMs such as ChatGPT-4o/4.1/o3, LLaMA 3.3, Qwen, and DeepSeek, using two classification frameworks: a single-stage direct sentiment classification, and a two-step reasoning-based labeling process with custom prompts.
+Accuracy was compared and calculated against human-labeled samples, revealing significant differences across models and prompt strategies.

-Our analysis included chi-square tests, topic modeling, and correspondence analysis to uncover framing patterns and ideological bias across outlets.
-This project demonstrates how NLP workflows and LLMs can be integrated for multilingual media analysis, offering insights into geopolitical narrative construction and the challenges of sentiment modeling in non-English contexts.
+Eventually, ChatGPT o3 demonstrated the most reliable and consistent performance.
+All visualizations and analytical results in this project are then based on its labeling output.
+Our analysis included chi-square tests, topic modeling, and correspondence analysis to reveal ideological patterns and framing biases across media outlets.
+This project illustrates how LLM-driven NLP workflows can be applied to multilingual media research, providing insight into political discourse and the computational challenges of sentiment modeling in non-English contexts.

 ## Getting Started